-Some of you may remember the other version of my blog Woolly Days on Google’s Blogspot.
-I founded it in 2005 and since then I have posted 1548 entries with well over a million words.
+I founded the other version of Woolly Days on Google’s Blogspot in 2005 which has 1548 entries with well over a million words.
 In 2009 I duplicated the content here on WordPress.
 But all my writings between 2005 and early 2009 are only on Blogspot.
 Whether those words are worth saving is anyone’s guess but at moment Google does want anyone else to see them.
-And you cannot visit the site anymore because Google has locked it and made visible to me only as the author.
+You cannot visit the site because Google has locked it and made visible to me only as the author.

 I’ve always found it difficult to dislike Google.
 Though they are one of the world’s largest information technology companies driven by profit imperative they continue to have good karma.
 Evangelists like Jeff Jarvis see them as the gamechanger benchmark constantly asking us in any situation what would Google do?
-What their search engine did do was revolutionise our relationship to information.
+Their search engine revolutionised our relationship to information.
 Over 10 years they ensured an enormous store of knowledge was no further away than our fingertips.

-I still use their search and I also love their maps, even their blogs (I update my second site Irish I’s irregularly where I post anything I see that amuses me.)
-But my experiences with them are increasingly dominated by their thuggish practices.
+I still use their search and I also love their maps, even their blogs (I update my second site Irish I’s irregularly where I post things that amuse me.)
+But my experiences with Google are increasingly dominated by their thuggish practices.

 They provided links to the Terms of Service and their Content Policy but there was no explanation which element I was in breach of or what code was malicious.
 Was it some content that offended someone?
-Who knows and there were plenty of words bound to offend someone.
+There were plenty of words bound to offend someone.
 Google wouldn’t say who made the complaint or how I could respond to the charge.

 I was angry when I wrote it and in my hurry it had a very curious mistake.My “Snyder eexplanation” is a combination of a typo and ‘damn you autocorrect’ moment – it meant to read ‘any explanation’.
-Why my Google powered Android phone changed “any” to “Snyder” is anyone’s guess.
-But I need not have been embarrassed by that or worried that Google would pay any attention to my screed.
+I have no idea why my Google powered Android phone changed “any” to “Snyder”.
+But I need not have been embarrassed because Google paid no attention to my screed.

 I got the standard auto reply “Unfortunately, we are unable to answer email that is sent directly to this email address.”
 They gave me places to go if I wanted help with a technical issue, answers from the help forum, wanted to learn about features or even if I wanted to report a violation of Blogger’s Terms of Service.
 But there was no place to go if you were a victim of such a report.